drewconway/stalkR/README.md

 ## Description ##

-As discovered by Alasdair Allan Pete Warden ([http://petewarden.github.com/iPhoneTracker/](http://petewarden.github.com/iPhoneTracker/)), iPhone and iPad devices have been silently recording the location of the device.
+As discovered by Alasdair Allan and Pete Warden ([http://petewarden.github.com/iPhoneTracker/](http://petewarden.github.com/iPhoneTracker/)), iPhone and iPad devices have been silently recording the location of the device.
 This package contains three convenience functions for parsing the location data and visualizing it.

 ## Warning ##